terminusdb-labs/terminusdb-http-perf/readme.md

-# HTTP Performance Testing for TerminusDB
+# TerminusDB HTTP Performance Testing

 This repository contains scripts for HTTP performance testing [TerminusDB][] using [`k6`][].